johannes-jansson/projects/_posts/2018-07-21-hand-wiring-lets-split.markdown

 This is something that seems to confuse some people who read the existing hand wiring guides, so I'm going to try to explain it in a clear way.

-What you need to do is making sure that there is connection between each row and a pin on the microcontroller, and  each col and a pin on the microcontroller.
+You need to make sure that there is a connection between each row and a pin on the microcontroller, and each col and a pin on the microcontroller.
 If you followed "A modern handwiring guide" you can attach the row cable anywhere on the long wire running on the black side of the diodes.
 This can be the end of the wire, one of the